mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/supporting_high_dpi_displays.md

 ## Overview

-Super high resolution displays are now common on Windows-based systems, and those using Rhino expect it and 3rd party plug-ins to display correctly on them.
-Plug-in developers need to make sure their applications are DPI–aware.
-DPI-aware plug-ins adjust UI elements to scale appropriately to the system DPI.
-Plug-ins that are not DPI–aware, but are running on a high-DPI display setting, can suffer from many visual artifacts, including incorrect scaling of UI elements, clipped text, and blurry images.
+Super high resolution displays are now common on Windows-based systems, and those using Rhino expect it and 3rd party plugins to display correctly on them.
+Plugin developers need to make sure their applications are DPI–aware.
+DPI-aware plugins adjust UI elements to scale appropriately to the system DPI.
+Plugins that are not DPI–aware, but are running on a high-DPI display setting, can suffer from many visual artifacts, including incorrect scaling of UI elements, clipped text, and blurry images.

-Plug-in developers should run Rhino on high-DPI displays so they can find and fix display issues.
+Plugin developers should run Rhino on high-DPI displays so they can find and fix display issues.
 Here is how you can configure Windows for high-DPI display:

 ### Windows 10